tomaskala/website/content/posts/cryptopals-set-2/index.md

 # [Challenge 10](https://cryptopals.com/sets/2/challenges/10)

-In the ninth challenge, we implement the [CBC mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)).
+In the tenth challenge, we implement the [CBC mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)).
 Compared to ECB, the CBC mode no longer makes the individual blocks independent and XORs the previous ciphertext with the current decrypted block.
 The first plaintext block, which has no previous ciphertext, instead uses a "fake ciphertext" called the initialization vector (IV).

 Wikipedia has excellent diagrams that explain this better.
 Here is how the encryption works: ![CBC-encryption](CBC_encryption.svg)
 Notice that the encryption process cannot parallelize over blocks, because to encrypt a block, we need to XOR it with the previous ciphertext block.